 The BSc (Hons) in Clinical Practice offers flexible study for students with busy clinical careers.

-The degree can be undertaken up to a maximum of 5 years part-time for 240 credits and up to 3 years for 120 credits.
+The degree can be undertaken up to a maximum of 3 years.

 Standalone modules in advance of September enrolment are available and advance standing will apply.
-Enrolment will occur in the September of each year, although a selection of modules is offered each term, with start dates in September, January and April.
+Enrolment will occur in the September of each year, although a selection of modules is offered each semester, with start dates in September and January.

 Please apply online for this programme.

-For information on applying to individual modules, please visit our modules page.
+For information on applying to individual modules, please visit our Modules Page- Developing Clinical Practise

 Please note: The viability of all modules is determined by student numbers.